martin-g/wicket-webjars/README.md

 To use always recent version from your pom you have to replace the version in path with the string "current".
-When resource name gets resolved this string will be replaced by recent available version in classpath.
+When resource name gets resolved this string will be replaced by recent available version in classpath. (this feature is available since 0.2.0)

 ```java
 public WebjarsComponent extends Panel {